Herdsman Lake: Preservation

 In 1955, the Plan for the Metropolitan Region, Perth and Fremantle recommended that Herdsman Lake be set aside for "parks and recreation" purposes, which was endorsed by the Metropolitan Region Scheme formally approved by the state government in 1963.
 In 1976, the Metropolitan Regional Planning Authority produced the Plan for Herdsman Lake, which was subsequently adopted with amendments by the state government as the Herdsman Lake Concept Plan.
-The concept plan called for the central area of the lake to be preserved by creating a moat of deep channels around the periphery, resulting in the creation of four bodies of deep water called:
+The concept plan called for the central area of the lake to be preserved by creating a moat of deep channels around the periphery, resulting in the creation of four bodies of deep water: